geerlingguy/ansible-role-kibana/README.md

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

+    kibana_extra_options: ''

+A placeholder for arbitrary configuration options not exposed by the role.
+This will be appended as-is to the end of the kibana.yml file, as long as your variable preserves formatting with a |.
+For example:

+    kibana_extra_options: |  # Dont forget the pipe!
+        some.option: true
+        another.option: false

 ## Dependencies

 None.